rfivet/uemacs/README.md

 # README #

-Ciguë is µEMACS (ue) on Cygwin/Linux, based on uEmacs/PK (em) from kernel.org.
+µEMACS (ue) on Cygwin/Linux, based on uEmacs/PK (em) from kernel.org.

 ### Changes compare to uEmacs/PK ###
 * Line termination detection with new buffer mode (either Unix or DOS).